apache/mxnet/contrib/clojure-package/README.md

 There are three ways of getting started:

-* Use the Clojure jars with the native dependencies baked in.
+* [Use the Clojure jars with the native dependencies baked in](#getting-started-with-the-clojure-jars-on-maven).
 This the easiest way to get going.
-* Checkout the MXNet project from a release tag using the Scala jars with native deps.
+* [Checkout the MXNet project from a release tag using the Scala jars with native dependencies](#getting-started-with-mxnet-project-with-the-prebuilt-scala-jars).
 This is also a pretty easy way to get started.
-* Build from the MXNet project master.
+* [Build from the MXNet project master](#getting-started-with-mxnet-project-with-building-from-source).
 This option can be used to build the whole project yourself.

 ### Getting Started with the Clojure Jars on Maven